PauulH/BNO085-SPI-quickstart/README.md

 # BNO085 SPI quick start guide
-This is my attempt at writing a simple example of BNO085 SPI comms.
+This is my attempt at writing a simple example of BNO085 SPI comms.<br /> I would recommend reading the documentation first.

 The code steps you through the following process -<br />
 1 - Reading the unsolicited start up messages<br />